Forward Feynman-Kac type representation for semilinear nonconservative Partial Differential Equations: Existence/uniqueness of the Regularized Feynman-Kac equation

-\begin{proof} This proof is based on the same arguments as the ones used in the proof of Theorem \ref{thm:cvguu'} since in the present case, $\Lambda$ only depends on $(t,x,u)$ and not on $\nabla u$.
+\begin{proof} In the proof $C$ is a constant fulfilling \eqref{Cstar}.
+The arguments are the same as the ones used in the proof of Theorem \ref{thm:cvguu'} since in the present case, $\Lambda$ only depends on $(t,x,u)$ and not on $\nabla u$.
 In particular, we obtain for $t \in ]0,T]$,

 that corresponds to inequality \eqref{eq:531} in the proof above, without the term containing the gradient $\nabla u$.
-Invoking inequality \eqref{eq:1011} of Lemma \ref{lem:transfun} and inequality \eqref{eq:lem:biasW1} of Lemma \ref{lem:bias} with $H = K$, and successively with $f = F_0(t, \cdot)$ and $f = p(s,y,t,\cdot)$ for fixed $y \in \R^d$, imply that
+Invoking inequality \eqref{eq:1011a} of Lemma \ref{lem:transfun} and inequality \eqref{eq:lem:biasW1} of Lemma \ref{lem:bias} with $H = K$, and successively with $f = F_0(t, \cdot)$ and $f = p(s,y,t,\cdot)$ for fixed $y \in \R^d$, imply that

 and